Discover Dallas: A Comprehensive Travel Guide

 8: Highland Park Village:

-This is a historic shopping center that features some of the most upscale and exclusive stores in the city.
-You can also enjoy the architecture, the landscaping, and the events that take place in the center.
+This is a historic shopping center that features some of the city's most upscale and exclusive stores.
+You can also enjoy the architecture, landscaping, and events that take place in the center.
 Highland Park Village is also known as the Highland Park Stores, the Stores in Highland Park, or the Sephora Highland Village, and it is a place where you can indulge and splurge.

 9: Wild Bill’s Western Store: